 4th Location (Santa Maria Delle Vittoria)

 The air blowing from the mouth has five lines pointing toward Rome.
 Langdon heads back to the Vatican Archives to locate a church that has something representing fire or water.
 The last two altars of science.
-He thinks that the statue of Saint Teresa on Fire, aka The Ecstasy of Teresa must be the next marker.
+He thinks that the statue of Saint Teresa on Fire, aka The Ecstasy of Teresa, must be the next marker.
 This is in one of the small chapels inside Santa Maria Delle Vittoria.
-This is where they find the 3rd preferiti branded with ‘Fire’ on his chest.
+This is where they find the 3rd of the preferiti branded with ‘Fire’ on his chest.
 They are still too late to save the cardinal.

-Once you climb the steps from via venti settembre enter the green door of Santa Maria Delle Vittoria.
-You’ll find the chapel with Berninis Saint Teresa on Fire about halfway down the church on the left.
-This church is still holding regular services so check their hours to make sure you can go in (it’s free to enter).
+Once you climb the steps from Via Venti Settembre, enter the green door of Santa Maria Delle Vittoria.
+You’ll find the chapel with Bernini’s Saint Teresa on Fire about halfway down the church on the left.
+This church is still holding regular services, so check their hours to make sure you can go in (it’s free to enter).

 5th Location (Crypt at St. Peter’s Basilica)

 While Langdon is at Santa Maria Delle Vittoria, the Camerlengo and Vittoria are discussing the circumstances of the pope’s death.
-In a video, that the Swiss guard received, the kidnapper says
+In a video that the Swiss guard received, the kidnapper says

 “With man’s solution, we stilled his heart.
 With his own needle, we pierce his unholy veil.”